PennyLaneAI/catalyst/doc/dev/jax_dynamically_shaped_arrays.md

 What we want is to get a Jax-bind-like handler which would:

-1. Match the bind interface for regular (non-nested) Jax primitives.
+1. Resemble the bind interface for regular (non-nested) Jax primitives.
 2. Get all the required information from as little attributes as possible.
 Specifically, we want it to trace the `body` function automatically.
 3. Produce the Jaxpr primitive instruction of the following form: